top of page

-Cochran was one of the lead reporters and lead producers for "The Model City" – a 44-minute documentary and six-part podcast series.
-The project, which included rare interviews from inside the police department, exposed how the Louisville Metro Police Department's failure to reform endangered both citizens and officers – starting in 2016 when the White House chose Louisville to help lead the nation in police reform, up to the killing of Breonna Taylor in 2020.
-The podcast was a Peabody Award finalist in 2022, and the documentary won a National Headliner Award and a National Association for Black Journalists award in 2023.
+Cochran was a lead reporters lead producer for "The Model City" – a 44-minute documentary and six-part podcast series.
+The project, which included rare interviews from inside the police department, exposed how the Louisville Metro Police Department's failure to reform endangered both citizens and officers.
+The film and podcast series takes the audience from 2016, when the White House chose Louisville to help lead the nation in police reform, up to the aftermath of the killing of Breonna Taylor in 2020.
+The podcast was a Peabody Award finalist in 2022, and won an Investigative Reporters and Editors award.
+The documentary won a National Headliner Award and a National Association for Black Journalists award in 2023.

-In 2020, she was awarded the grand prize in the Robert F. Kennedy Human RIghts' Journalism Awards for her role in the documentary, "A Broken Trust."
-She was a co-director, one of the lead reporters, as well as the director of photography and editor, in the 48-minute film.
+In 2020, she and her colleagues were awarded the grand prize in the Robert F. Kennedy Human RIghts' Journalism Awards for her role in the documentary, "A Broken Trust."
+She was a co-director, co-producer, and a lead reporter, as well as the director of photography and editor, in the 48-minute film.
 The investigation examined how centuries of inequities and legal loopholes have not only left American Indian and Alaska Native women vulnerable to sexual assault, but also made it difficult, if not dangerous, to report their perpetrators.
 In March of 2021, the text component, originally published in USA Today in 2019, was entered into the Congressional Record in its entirety as part of the U.S. House of Representatives' debate on the reauthorization of the Violence Against Women Act.

-She and her two colleagues were the first to share the story of Jim Obergefell and John Arthur.
+She and her two colleagues were the first to share the story of Jim Obergefell and John Arthur in 2013 at The Cincinnati Enquirer.
 Obergefell later became the lead plaintiff in the landmark decision in Obergefell v.
 Hodges, which legalized gay marriage.
 She has also covered Hurricane Katrina, immigration in Mexico, the 2010 earthquake in Haiti and Hurricane Maria in Puerto Rico.

 Cochran was named among the top multimedia producers internationally as her portfolio of video work was recognized in the National Press Photographers Association's annual contest in 2016.
 Since 2013, she has received twelve Emmys for her video work from the Ohio Valley Chapter of the National Academy of Television Arts and Sciences (NATAS), which serves four states.
 Cochran was honored for her still photography as 2016's Ohio Photographer for the year (large market), by the Ohio News Photographers Association.
 She's won several writing and reporting awards, including Best Use of Public Records, Best Religion Reporting and Best Minority Affairs Reporting by the Ohio Society of Professional Journalists.

-She has been published in the New York Times, Washington Post, Los Angeles Times, Chicago Tribune, Seattle Times and USA Today and aired on PBS News Hour.
-Along with visuals, she has also been honored for her reporting.
+She has been published in The New York Times, The Washington Post, Los Angeles Times, Chicago Tribune, The Seattle Times and USA Today and aired on PBS News Hour.
+Along with visuals, she has also been honored for her writing.
 In 2016, her work was also recognized as being the best video journalism in Gannett, Inc., which owned 109 properties at the time.

-Cochran was an adjunct professor in the University of Cincinnati's journalism program for two semesters, until she moved to D.C..
+Cochran was an adjunct professor in the University of Cincinnati's journalism program for three semesters, until she moved to D.C.
+She was a mentor for the Scripps Howard Fellowship program and served on the Advisory Board for the Journalism Journeys Initiative, a joint program between the Google News Initiative and Scripps.
 In 2016, she was asked to join the board of Associated Press Photo Managers, representing the multimedia discipline.
 She served a two-year term on the Board of Governors of NATAS Ohio Valley (2014-2016), which covers parts of Ohio, parts of Indiana, all of West Virginia, and all of Kentucky.
 She also served on the Cincinnati ReelAbilities Film Festival local programming board.

 News